During your child’s stay

 Free Wi-Fi is available to patients across all Monash Children’s Hospital sites.
 To connect, select the Monash Health Patient Wi-Fi network and accept the terms and conditions.

-Playrooms are located at the Clayton, Dandenong and Casey sites, in which there are a variety of toys and activities for both patients and their siblings to participate in.
+Activity rooms are located at the Clayton, Dandenong and Casey sites, in which there are a variety of toys and activities provided for both patients and their siblings.

 Casey: Monday to Sunday, 8am-5pm